panique/html5-video/README.md

 Note the encoded URL in `<param name="flashVars" ...`.
 More on how to encode [here on Wikipedia](http://en.wikipedia.org/wiki/Percent-encoding).

-There's an article on this script on DEV METAL:
+I've also written an article on this script here:

-[Crossbrowser-safe HTML5 video (IE6+) with a few lines of code and just one .mp4 video file] (http://www.dev-metal.com/crossbrowser-safe-html5-video-ie6-lines-code)
+[DEV METAL - Crossbrowser-safe HTML5 video (IE6+) with a few lines of code and just one .mp4 video file] (http://www.dev-metal.com/crossbrowser-safe-html5-video-ie6-lines-code)

 ### Why only .mp4 and no .ogv or .webm ?